TNT (Norwegian band): 1980s and 1990s

 Kenneth Odiin became TNT's new drummer and played on TNT's fourth studio album, Intuition, which was released in 1989.
 This release marked a more AOR-oriented sound, still maintaining a little of the hard rock edge of the previous album.
 Intuition was another huge success in Scandinavia and Japan.
 It was also the band's best received American release and saw the band embarking on their first headlining tour of the U.S. which broke attendance records across the country in small theaters and large clubs, thanks to the prominent display of the video for the title track on MTV.

 After the Intuition tour, Odiin left the band and was replaced by John Macaluso.
 The band negotiated a new (and generous) record contract with Atlantic Records, and released the studio album Realized Fantasies and the live recording Three Nights in Tokyo, both in 1992.
 However, Atlantic did a poor job of promoting the album in the States (assuring that TNT would never find huge success in America) and also the rest of the world.
 The same year they decided to take a break, choosing to focus on various solo projects.
 In 1996 the compilation Till Next Time – The Best of TNT was released, and Harnell, Le Tekrø and Black reformed TNT with session drummer Frode Lamøy.
-That line-up recorded two albums, Firefly in 1997 and Transistor in 1999.
+That lineup recorded two albums, Firefly in 1997 and Transistor in 1999.